tgirke/rcf/index.md

 ## Services

-The RCF provides access to high-performance compute resources, data analysis and programming expertise.
+The HPCC provides access to high-performance compute resources, data analysis and programming expertise.
 The resources serve scientists at UC Riverside to master the bigdata and informatics needs of their research in a proficient and cost-effective manner.
 The following services are offered: